PLEASE NOTE: We do not sell hatching eggs or poults for breeding. This page is for informational purposes only. Please contact your local hatchery.

-In the fall of 2016, we acquired a small group of what we were told were Beltsville Small White Turkeys.
-Upon further research, we discovered that they are actually Midget White Turkeys.
-Also to our surprise, our young Midget White turkey hens began laying eggs in January 2017.
+In the fall of 2016, we acquired a small group of Midget White Turkeys.
+To our surprise, our young Midget White turkey hens began laying eggs in January 2017.
 Since we weren't sure how long they would continue to lay eggs, we collected them up each day and placed them in an incubator.
 By spring 2017, we had hatched out over 50 Midget White turkey poults.
-With more than enough turkey poults, we stopped collecting their eggs and let the two turkeys hens continue to lay and set the rest of the eggs.
-They hatched out 6 babies but only two survived, just enough to keep both moms happy with something important to do for the rest of the summer.
+In the spring of 2018, we again collected and hatched out close to 50 eggs from just two hens which we raise for both meat birds and breeding stock.

 Today, this wonderful heritage breed of turkey is listed as on the "Watch" list by the Livestock Conservancy due to the very small numbers that exist.
 The Watch list indicates that there are fewer than 2,500 registrations in the U.S. per year and an estimated global population of less than 10,000.
 Although these animals are not recognized as an official breed by the American Poultry Association (APA) they are a distinct breed of turkey.